Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/04-Behavioral-PatternsPt.2/README.md

 <!-- > -->

-3. **TODO:** Extend the Media Player app you created in the previous class by implementing the following using either the Observer or the Mediator pattern:
+3. **Continued Stretch Challenge:** Extend the Media Player app you created in the previous class by implementing the following using either the Observer or the Mediator pattern:
   - add a notification that, when the video clip is done playing, sends the user this message: "Your media file is done playing — do you want to replay it?"

 <!-- > -->

-4. **TODO:** Analyze the following simple implementation of the Observer pattern (KVO).
+4. Analyze the following simple implementation of the Observer pattern (KVO).
   - For discussion in next class, pay particular attention to the `.observe(_:_)` function, especially the implications of its origin (where does it come from?) and purpose.

 ```swift